bemozi/bemozi.github.io/README.md

 ## Development Status & Data Safety

-The current version is under active development and may contain bugs or unexpected behavior; therefore, it is provided **"as-is"** without any warranty, express or implied. (see the [LICENSE](https://github.com/bemozi/bemozi.github.io/tree/main?tab=License-1-ov-file) file for full details).
+The current version is under active development and may contain bugs or unexpected behavior; therefore, it is provided **"as-is"** without any warranty, express or implied.
+(See the [LICENSE](https://github.com/bemozi/bemozi.github.io/tree/main?tab=License-1-ov-file) file for full details).

 > [!WARNING]
 > **Data backups are mandatory** when handling sensitive information.